thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - 10% for an oral presentation that covers all the above

-Once the dealine for a project has passed, I give students one day to collaborate as much as they like in preperation for oral presentations.
+**It is possible to get a passign grade without having a working model**; the write up of your thoughts and ideas is mroe important than your model working.
-This also gives me time to grade.
+All models are wrong, some models are useful.
+Understanding the world is more important to a data scientist than making a fancy model.
+Your writing is how I will judge your attempt to understand the world.

-The next day, volunteers--or a random sample of students, if no one volunteers--present.
-I average those students' presentation performances, and apply that average as everyone's presentation grade.
+Oral presentations will usually happen in small groups.

 #### Late policy/Absence Policy

 - Projects:
-  - First late project penatly: max grade of 90%; 0 for the presentation grade.
+  - First late project penalty: max grade of 90%; 0 for the presentation grade.
   - Second: max grade is 70%, and I will deprioritize grading it.
   - Third or more: max grade is 60%, and I will deprioritize grading it.
 - Class participation: